KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

         * `count` - count of records within the defined date/time range

     Options:
+      -t, --targetIds TEXT            Get results only for the defined targetIDs.
+                                      If the value is "?" a select list is provided to the console to select the  WBEM server targetids from the targets table.
       -s, --startdate DATE            Start date for ping records included.
 Format is dd/mm/yy where dd and mm are zero padded (ex.
 01) and year is without century (ex.
                                       17).
-Default is oldest record
+                                      Default:oldest record
       -e, --enddate DATE              End date for ping records included.
 Format is dd/mm/yy where dd and dm are zero padded (ex.
 01) and year is without century (ex.
                                       17).
-Default is current datetime
+                                      Default:current datetime
       -n, --numberofdays INTEGER      Alternative to enddate.
 Number of days to report from startdate. "enddate" ignored if
                                       "numberofdays" set
-      -t, --targetId TEXT             Get results only for the defined targetID.
-                                      If the value is "?" a select list is provided to the console to select the target WBEM server from the targets table.
       -r [full|changes|status|%ok|count]
                                       Display history records or status info on records. "full" displays all records,